Green Lantern (comic book): Green Lanterns and Hal Jordan and the Green Lantern Corps (2016–2018)

 As part of the DC Rebirth relaunch of DC's titles in 2016, Green Lantern was cancelled and replaced with two new series: Green Lanterns starring Simon Baz and Jessica Cruz and Hal Jordan and the Green Lantern Corps starring Hal Jordan.
 Hal Jordan and the Green Lantern Corps had a 50 issue run, ending on August 8, 2018.
 Green Lanterns ran for 57 issues before ending on October 17, 2018.

-The Green Lantern and Blackstars (2018–2021)
+The Green Lantern and Blackstars (2019–2020)

+Grant Morrison took over writing the series with the Hal Jordan-centred The Green Lantern: Season One, illustrated by Liam Sharp.
+Together with an Annual, the 12-issue series brought Jordan back to the concept of a space cop, investigating an intergalactic mystery.
+Morrison intended the series to be similar to his Batman and Superman runs, where all of Jordan's continuity would be on the table.
+Season Two of the series was announced partway through the run.

-The Green Lantern and Blackstars is a 3-issue series written by Grant Morrison and drawn by Liam Sharp.
+The Green Lantern: Blackstars is a 3-issue series taking place between Season One and Season Two of the main series, written by Morrison and drawn by Xermanico.
 The series follows Hal Jordan, a Green Lantern who has been exiled from Earth for his crimes, now a member of the Blackstars, a group of exiled superheroes who have been forced to work for the Sinestro Corps.

+The Green Lantern: Season Two is another 12-issue run by Morrison and Sharp, which concluded the story they wanted to tell.

 Volume 6 (2021–2022)

 Green Lantern volume 6 was part of the Infinite Frontier relaunch with the original creative team being Geoffrey Thorne with art by Dexter Soy.
 This volume follows John Stewart as the titular character, with Jo Mullein and Keli Quintela (Teen Lantern) acting as supporting characters.